Home Blog Sustainability

 Application accuracy.
 Drone platforms flying at 6 to 10 feet above canopy with RTK centimeter-precision positioning deliver product with minimal drift and precise placement.
 Compared to conventional ground sprayers or manned aircraft, drift reduction of 70 to 90 percent has been documented in side-by-side trials.

-AI-Driven Weed Detection: Applying Only Where Needed
+AI-Driven Field Analysis: Applying Only Where Needed

 Aligning with Sustainability Programs